Qarj/WebImblaze-Framework/README.md

 ```
 If you don't do this, you won't be able to access the results from outside this server.

 That's it!
-You are now ready to run your first WebInject test using the WebInject Framework.
+You are now ready to run your first WebImblaze test using the WebImblaze Framework.

 ## running wif.pl - minimal example